 Regulates UV-Based Tanning

-Tanning beds used for public, not private, use are regulated by the Oregon Health Authority, Public Health Division, Radiation Protection Services.
+Tanning beds for public, not private, use are regulated by the Oregon Health Authority, Public Health Division, Radiation Protection Services.